Saltyfunnel/hypr/README.md

 A shot of the homemade PyQt6 Wallpaper Picker in action, which sends the chosen image to the Pywal theme generation script.
 <img src="screenshots/screenshot_2025-12-11_21-41-22.png" alt="Custom Wallpaper Picker GUI" width="400"/>

-## 🧠 What This Repo *Really* Is

-This is not a professional Hyprland configuration.
-This is a museum exhibit of “I saw this in a screenshot and wanted it too,” built using:

-* 10% effort
-* 30% stubborn googling
-* 60% hoping AI knows what it’s doing

-The result is a setup that *looks* clean and minimal… as long as you don’t read the scripts or ask how anything works.

-If it runs: credit the robots.
-If it doesn’t: I was never here, I deny everything.

 ## 💡 Startup Notes (a.k.a.
 How to Ruin Your Day Early)